Samsung/ONE/docs/howto/how-to-build-runtime.md

 $ sudo apt-get install cmake
 ```

 If your linux system does not have the basic development configuration, you will need to install more packages.
-A list of all packages needed to configure the development environment can be found in https://github.com/Samsung/ONE/blob/master/infra/docker/focal/Dockerfile.
+A list of all packages needed to configure the development environment can be found in `infra/docker/<ubuntu_code>/Dockerfile` of our repository.

 Here is a summary of it for runtime and related tools

 ```
 $ sudo apt install \
 build-essential \
-clang-format-8 \
 cmake \
-doxygen \
 git \
 graphviz \
-hdf5-tools \
 lcov \
 libhdf5-dev \
 python3 \
 python3-pip \
+python3-dev \
 scons \
 software-properties-common \
 unzip \
-wget
+wget \
+curl
 ```

 ## Get ONE source code